Black And Missing

 - Later that day: A witness reports seeing a man matching his description crawling under a gate into a wooded area near a hunting club.

-Police say Waithaka received two rides that morning—one from a neighbor who dropped him off a few houses away, and another from a DoorDash driver who took him to the gas station.
+Police say Waithaka received two rides that morning—one from a neighbor who dropped him off a few houses away, and another who took him to a gas station.
 These interactions, while well-meaning, may have distanced him from familiar surroundings.

 Search efforts for Reuben Waithaka